CleanScan

 Every facility has problems that fall outside the regular cleaning scope.
 A pipe leaks in the restroom.
 Someone spills coffee in the lobby.
 A tenant reports an odor in the stairwell.

-What happens next determines whether the facility manager sees you as a partner or a vendor.
-If the complaint sits in an email chain for two days, or gets relayed through three people before your crew hears about it, the damage is done — not to the floor, but to the relationship.
+What happens next determines whether the facility manager sees control or drift.
+If the complaint sits in an email chain for two days, or gets relayed through three people before your crew hears about it, the damage is done.

 Contractors who lose accounts often have no structured way to receive, acknowledge, and resolve ad-hoc issues.
 The facility manager reports a problem and hears nothing back until they follow up.
-By then, trust has already eroded.
 Industry commentary on client retention in cleaning repeatedly makes the same point: by the time a customer voices deep frustration, the relationship is already at risk.3

 The fix: Establish a clear channel for issue reporting that does not depend on phone calls or email threads.
 The facility manager should be able to report a problem and know — without asking — that it has been received and assigned.
 When the issue is resolved, they should see confirmation with evidence.
 QR-based issue reporting is one approach that ties every report to a specific location and routes it to the right team automatically.

 This does not require expensive software.
 It requires a process.
-Whether that is a shared document, a simple form, or a dedicated tool, the principle is the same: complaints should never feel like they disappeared into a void.
+Whether that is a shared document, a simple form, or a dedicated tool, complaints should never feel like they disappeared.

 3. Quality Is Subjective Without Standards

-"The building isn't clean enough" is a complaint that is impossible to argue with and impossible to act on.
+"The building isn't clean enough" is hard to argue with and hard to act on.
 Clean enough by whose definition?
 Compared to what?

 When a contract does not include clear quality standards — specific expectations for each area, documented during onboarding — every quality conversation becomes subjective.
 The facility manager has one mental picture of "clean."
 Your crew has another.
-Neither is wrong, but the disagreement creates friction that compounds over time.
+The disagreement creates friction over time.

 This is especially common when facility managers change.
 The person who signed your contract understood the scope.
 Their replacement may have different expectations and no documentation to reference.